ravindars26/DeepFaceLab-RTX5000/README.md

 sudo chmod +x update.sh
 ./update.sh
 ```
 Since there haven't been any updates yet, the functionality of this script is not confirmed so you might need to download a newer update script in the future.
+This version uses [custom TensorFlow build](https://github.com/weyn9q/rtx5070tensorflow) since the official TensorFlow still doesn't support RTX 5000 GPUs.
+If I change it to the official build in the future, there is a high chance a fresh install of this repository will be required.

 ## How to use
 Usage is basically the same as in the original DFL.
 But obviously you will be working in a Linux environment now.